sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 As you can see, our `createPlayer` function implementation didn't change, but with the `createPaidPlayer` function we needed to pull some tricks.

-In `createPaidPlayer` we are using the `createPlayer` to create the initial new object so we won't need to duplicate the logic of creating a new player, but unfortunately its linking our `__proto__` to the wrong object, se we need to fix that with the `Object.setPrototypeOf` method.
+In `createPaidPlayer` we are using the `createPlayer` to create the initial new object so we won't need to duplicate the logic of creating a new player, but unfortunately its linking our `__proto__` to the wrong object, so we need to fix that with the `Object.setPrototypeOf` method.
 We pass it the target object (the newly created object that we need to fix it's `__proto__` pointer) and we pass it the correct object we want it to point to, e.g `paidPlayerFunctions`.

 We are not done yet though, because now we broke the linkage to the `playerFunctions` object which holds the `setScore` method.
 This is why we needed to link between `paidPlayerFunctions` and `playerFunctions`, again with `Object.setPrototypeOf`.
 This way we make sure our `paidPlayer` is linked to `paidPlayerFunctions` and then from there to `playerFunctions`.